adequatica/adequatica.github.io/_posts/2024-09-17-practical-usage-of-pairwise-testing.md

 Despite the flaws above, this technique is excellently applied to a system with a limited number of parameters and values.
 In this case, we can achieve a pretty decent test coverage with determined parameters rather than using random ones [3].

 This system can be a [Storybook](https://storybook.js.org/), a development environment tool that is used as a playground for UI components.
 It allows the creation and testing of UI components in isolation.
-Each UI component (if it is not a composite one and is made just enough) usually gets a limited number of parameters ([`Props`](https://react.dev/learn/passing-props-to-a-component)) for rendering ⇒ <strong>you can predefine `Props` using a pairwise test design technique.</strong>
+Each UI component (if it is not a composite one and is made just enough) usually gets a limited number of parameters ([`Props`](https://react.dev/learn/passing-props-to-a-component)) for rendering ⇒ **you can predefine `Props` using a pairwise test design technique.**

 ### A real-life example: